 will be captured by one of several low stress methods, not large helicopter roundups, and they will be handled as gently as possible.
 It must be noted that since they are owned by the National Park Service, only Theodore Roosevelt National Park staff will determine which ones are to be removed.
 These decisions are based on various scientific criteria.

-We are excited to have you become part of the number of happy owners of North Dakota Badlands Horses.
+We are excited to have you join us and all the other happy owners of North Dakota Badlands Horses!

 For success with a NDBH it is recommended that the adopter:

 - Have extensive experience in working with horses.

 - Have some experience in gentling wild horses or young domestic horses that have not yet been gentled.